thesarahmeister/workshops/survey/initial.md

 ## Potential Questions ##

-0a.
-What is your name?
-0b.
-What program are you in?
-0c.
-What year are you into your program?
+0. a) What is your name? b) What program are you in? c) What year are you into your program?

 1. Which topics would you be interested in learning about?
 Select as many as you wish.